stanley-gu/standardsCh/chapter.md

 Gepasi:
 :	This is a forms based application which has been maintained for many
-	years by a dedicated author, the tool is particularly adapt at carrying out optimizations of ODE based models to data
+	years by a dedicated author, the tool is particularly adept at carrying out optimizations of ODE based models to data
 		- Closed source; Windows [@Gepasi:1993].